Integrating LanSchool Air with Azure Active Directory

 • Viewing Student Client Status

 Overview If a student device is appearing as offline, check the status of LanSchool Air client installed on the student's device to make sure it's provisioned and connected.
-To see the current status of the student client, open the LanSchool Air chat ...
+This will provide direction on where to begin troubleshooting.
+Viewing ...

 • Using Web Limiting